bbolker/asaglmm/topics.md

-This is a **preliminary** list of topics that I would like to cover.
+* This is a **preliminary** list of topics that I would like to cover.
+* I have no idea if these ideas are really going to fit into the time available.
+Hopefully we will spend a chunk of time working on individual data sets.

 Monday morning (9-noon)
 =======================

+## Introduction and context

 * introductions
 * visualization: